mdemichele/Client-Server-Chat-Program/README.md

 To quit the program, type `\q` in either the server or the client program when it is their turn to write input.

+# TODOs:
+- Allow server to exit even if the client doesn't input anything.
+- input validation.
+Right now, the program isn't safe at all.
+Validation checks are definitely necessary.